 Some stillbirths are linked to complications with the placenta, a birth defect or with the mother's health.
 For others, no cause is found.

 Read more about causes of stillbirth.

-What happens when a baby dies before they're born?
+When a baby dies before they're born

 If your baby has died, you may be able to wait for labour to start naturally or your labour may be induced.
 If your health is at risk, the baby may need to be delivered as soon as possible.
 It's rare for a stillborn baby to be delivered by caesarean section.